—- Eyewitness account —-

 This story could otherwise be told from the P.O.V. of my sister’s protective instincts or my brother’s fear of reprisal.

-My sister, a Director of the Agriculture Development Bank, rebuilt her credentials – hard earning a CPA of Commonwealth Virginia.
+My sister, a Director of the Agriculture Development Bank, rebuilt her credentials – earning a CPA of Commonwealth Virginia.
 Her 80th-birthday saw all four children intact!
 She – strong, sincere, straightforward – thrived on challenges e.g. find a way out, just like other adults crossing earlier River of Ben Hai.

 Just like early settlers crossing the last few miles from Ellis Island to Staten Island, we waited anxiously from Wake Island looking to Ellis Island, luckier than most e.g. tossing babies (like basketballs), flying-on-empty or climbing over embassy wall or Berlin Wall.